Gender fluidity: The modern era

 The modern terms and meanings of "transgender", "gender", "gender identity", and "gender role" only emerged in the 1950s and 1960s.
 As a result, opinions vary on how to accurately categorize historical accounts of gender-variant people and identities, including genderfluid individuals.

 The 1928 Virginia Woolf novel Orlando: A Biography features a main character who changes gender several times, and considers gender fluidity:

 In every human being, a vacillation from one sex to the other takes place, and often it is only the clothes that keep the male or female likeness, while underneath the sex is the very opposite of what it is above.

-The first known mention of the term gender fluidity was in gender theorist Kate Bornstein's 1994 book Gender Outlaw: On Men, Women and the Rest of Us.
+The first known mention of the term gender fluidity was in Kate Bornstein's 1994 gender studies book Gender Outlaw: On Men, Women and the Rest of Us.
 It was later used again in the 1996 book The Second Coming: A Leatherdyke Reader.

+Health care recognition

+In health care, genderfluid identities are often discussed within a broader category of transgender and gender-diverse individuals.
+The World Professional Association for Transgender Health (WPATH) notes that "TGD people encompass a diverse array of gender identities and expressions," reflecting clinical recognition of gender diversity, including gender identities and expressions that do not fit within fixed binary categories.

 Symbols

-The genderfluid pride flag was designed by JJ Poole in 2012.
+The genderfluid pride flag was designed by Jamie Poole in 2012.
 The pink stripe of the flag represents femininity, the white represents lack of gender, purple represents androgyny, black represents all other genders, and blue represents masculinity.

 The flag is a representation of the fluidity encompassed within the identity.